LaptopRepairs-prog/chromeos-exe-installer/README.md

 Run the following command:

 chmod +x setup.sh

-chmod +x run.sh
+chmod +x make.sh

 Usage:

 Execute the setup script by running:

 ./setup.sh
-./run.sh

-download you .exe file
+download your .exe file

+Execute the script by running:

+./make.sh

 Follow the prompt to enter the path to your .exe file.

 /home/chronos/user/Downloads/

 add the filename and add .exe to the end of it

 Complete the Installation: